frankshearar/Home/Converting-Extension-SDKs-into-NuGet-Packages.md

 ### Appx Packages
 Framework SDKs require registration of Appx packages during deployment.
 This can be accomplished using currently available NuGet semantics.

 Package authors need to create a Targets file using existing semantics described [here](https://docs.nuget.org/ndocs/create-packages/creating-a-package#including-msbuild-props-and-targets-in-a-package).
-In this targets they need to define an ItemGroup that contains the following Item definition for each configuration/architecture combination for your Framework SDK Appx.
+In this target they need to define an ItemGroup that contains the following Item definition for each configuration/architecture combination for your Framework SDK Appx.

     <AppxPackageRegistration Configuration="Release" Architecture="x86" Version=”1.3.24201.0” Include="$(MSBuildThisFileDirectory)..\tools\Runtime\x86\Microsoft.NET.Runtime.1.3.appx"/>